 |Industrial worksites (non-asbestos industry)||National Gypsum drywall factory; construction sites|

 |Military facilities||USS Alabama; Fort Bragg; Brooklyn Navy Yard|

 Patients have also been exposed outside of the workplace — although on a less frequent basis.
-These exposures may have come from asbestos-contaminated consumer products, like loose-fill insulation , or asbestos that came home on the clothing or skin of an asbestos worker.
-In a handful of cases, patients encountered the fibers in the environment.
+These exposures may have come from asbestos-contaminated consumer products, like loose-fill insulation, or asbestos that came home on the clothing or skin of an asbestos worker, which is known as secondhand exposure.
+Secondhand asbestos exposure attests to the fact that low-level asbestos exposure over a long period of time can cause pleural mesothelioma.
+In a handful of cases, patients encountered the fibers in the natural environment.

 Pleural mesothelioma develops after a person inhales asbestos.
 As the long, thin fibers pass through the respiratory pathway, they can get trapped in the lining of the lung — known as the pleura.

-Once trapped, the fibers can trigger a carcinogenic process that takes between 20 and 50 years to complete.
-Researchers aren’t completely sure how this process works, but they have several theories:
+Once trapped, the fibers can trigger a carcinogenic process that takes between 10 and 50 years to cause cancer.
+Researchers aren't completely sure how this process works, but they have several theories: